gonative-cc/sui-native/nBTC/docs/nbtc_minting.md

 - `0<recipient>`: simple transfer to a recipient.
 Right after `0`, a valid Sui address is expected.
 - `1<script_hash>`: Orchestrator.
 Right after `1` a hash of a script is expected.
 Full script must be provided to the user.
 Orchestrator will check if the script matches the recorded hash.
 - Other values are reserved for the future versions of the protocol.
+Note: 2 could be zklogin instructions.

 Today, only the simple transfer to a recipient is supported.
 Orchestrator will be implemented later.